nyttikord/gokord/README.md

 Below is a list of examples and other projects using DiscordGo.
 Please submit an issue if you would like your project added or removed from this list.

-- [DiscordGo Examples](https://github.com/nyttikord/gokord/tree/main/examples) - A collection of example programs written with DiscordGo
+- [Gokord examples](https://github.com/nyttikord/gokord/tree/main/examples) — A collection of example programs written with Gokord (really outdated)

 <!--
 ## Troubleshooting